meliopolis/chainhopper-sdk/README.md

 _1. What chains are supported?_

 Currently, we support Ethereum, Optimism, Arbitrum, Base and Unichain.
+Aerodrome protocol is supported on Base only.
 Please get in touch if you want us to support additional chains.

 _2. Do you have plans to support additional bridges?_